-The interest bearing secured loans of \$4.79 million (2022: \$1.2 million) were advanced to other entities.
-The loans have securities and have fixed repayment terms.
+The interest bearing secured loans of \$nil million (2023: \$4.79 million) were advanced to other entities.
+The loans were fully settled during the year.
 None were written down during the year.

-Hudson Import Pty Ltd a subsidiary of Hudson Pacific Group Ltd has sold shares in Hudson Resources Ltd to an outside parties.
+2023: Hudson Import Pty Ltd a subsidiary of Hudson Pacific Group Ltd has sold shares in Hudson Resources Ltd to outside parties.
 The sale of share agreement has a security interest over the shares.
 An amount of \$4.796 million is the contract sale value.
 Should the contracted value not be received, the transaction will be reversed and the shares will remain in the control of Hudson Imports Pty Ltd, a subsidiary of Hudson Pacific Group Ltd.